palandro/BeWithMars/README.md

 ### Usage
 Locomotion schemes:
  - You can either walk freely
- - Smooth locomotion: Left thumbpad
+ - or use smooth locomotion with: Left thumbpad